Diebbo/assigment-1-computational-geometry/report/main.typ

 == Performance

-In order to measure the performance of out implementation we used the tool *perf* on a Linux machine.
 It's important to note that the performance in this case are highly dependent on the hardware and the specific implementation details.
 Moreover, we will run the comparison on the same machine to ensure a fair comparison, with the following specifications:
 - CPU: Intel i5-1135G7, 4 cores, 8 threads, 4.2 GHz
 - RAM: 8 GB